 - great for exploring different textures

-The very exciting news is that you already probably have everything you need to create a beautiful sensory rug for your child.
+The exciting news is that you already probably have everything you need to create a beautiful sensory rug for your child.

 Here are some ideas for materials you can use to create sensory rugs at home: